 In the case of any existing ICANN contracts, MoUs or other arrangements that relate to the IANA functions, these could be assigned to and assumed by PTI, replaced by new arrangements at the PTI level or remain at ICANN with a subcontract to PTI.

-CWG-Stewardship requires that the independent PTI Board members be selected through an appropriately rigorous selection method for which the NomCom is qualified.

 CCWG-Accountability Dependency – see https://community.icann.org/x/TSYnAw

 If an Special IFR is initiated, some flexibility should be allowed with regards to the timing of the next.

+This community mechanism could include ICANN membership, if ICANN were to become a membership organization per the CCWG-Accountability work efforts.

-Note, nothing in these processes prevents a TLD an operator to pursue other applicable legal recourses that may be available.
+Note, nothing in these processes prevents a TLD operator to pursue other applicable legal recourses that may be available.

 This process exists today for all IANA services, but the CWG-Stewardship changes intend to apply only to the IANA naming services.